Best Things To Do in Tenerife

 9. Climb the Anaga Peak

-Pico Anaga is one of the most special places on the island and is particularly visited by locals: its many trails, its humid laurel forest, its virgin black sand beaches, and its impressive viewpoints.
+Pico Anaga is one of the most special places on the island and is particularly visited by locals: its many trails, its humid laurel forest, its pristine black sand beaches, and its impressive viewpoints.

 If you want to discover the charms of the Anaga massif and much more, I recommend you to read my guide about the best excursions in Tenerife, in which I talk about this and other experiences: Best day trips in Tenerife.